OfficeDev/microsoft-teams-sample-todo/README.md

 For more information on hosting your own tab pages, see the [Microsoft Teams 'Get Started' sample README](https://github.com/OfficeDev/microsoft-teams-sample-get-started#host-tab-pages-over-https).

->**Note:** By defult, your organization should allow you to create new apps.
-But if it doesn't, you can use a one-year trial subscription of Office 365 Developer at no charge.
+>**Note:** By default, your organization should allow you to create new apps.
+But if it doesn't, you can get a developer test tenant, a one-year trial subscription of Office 365 Developer at no charge.
 [Here's how](https://msdn.microsoft.com/en-us/microsoft-teams/setup).

 ## Credits